Romylos of Vidin: Life

 He was born in the first quarter of the fourteenth century in the "valiant and glorious city Vidin", northwestern Bulgaria, and given the Bulgarian name of Rusko or Rayko.
 He was born in a wealthy family to a Bulgarian mother and Greek father.
 He studied in a school and made impression with his talents.
 When he reached the age of 14-15 he left Vidin and headed for the capital Tarnovo to avoid his parents' plans to marry him.
 There he became a monk in one of the many monasteries around the capital and took the monastic name Romanos, later changed to Romylos.

 The young monk became a follower of Hesychasm (from Greek "stillness, rest, quiet, silence") – an eremitic tradition of prayer in the Eastern Orthodox Church that flourished in the Balkans during the 14th century and was patronized by the Bulgarian emperor Ivan Alexander (r.
 1331–1371).
-In 1335, Ivan Alexander gave refuge to the renown Hesychast Gregory of Sinai and provided funds for the construction of a monastery near Paroria in the Strandzha Mountains in the southeast of the country, which attracted clerics from Bulgaria, Byzantium, and Serbia.
+In 1335, Ivan Alexander gave refuge to the renowned hesychast Gregory of Sinai and provided funds for the construction of a monastery near Paroria in the Strandzha Mountains in the southeast of the country, which attracted monks from Bulgaria, Byzantium, and Serbia.
 Romylos moved to Paroria and became one of Gregory's disciples.
 There he was one of the most eminent and fervent supporters of the Hesychast theological doctrine, as it was developed in the middle of the 14th century.
 His stay at Paroria was in difficult times.
 He had to flee three times to seek safety in the vicinity of Tarnovo near Kilifarevo due to famine and Ottoman brigands.

 The persistent Ottoman raids at Paroria eventually compelled Romylos to escape to Mount Athos in the early 1350s.
 On Mount Athos he lived an ascetic life in isolation near the Great Lavra.
 Following the Christian defeat at the hands of the Ottoman Turks in the Battle of Maritsa in 1371 Romylos fled to Valona on the Adriatic Sea in modern-day Albania.
 He could not find peace in Valona because the governors of the region were unjust and the priests were unworthy and eventually moved to the Serbian Despotate.
 There he settled in the Ravanica Monastery in the Kučaj mountains founded in 1377 and completed in 1381 by Prince Lazar of Serbia.
 The monastery was founded as a refuge for Hesychast monks.
 Romylos remained in Ravanica until his death a few years later, s.
 1385.
 He died at Ravanica Monastery on 16 January.
 His remains are kept in the monastery and are venerated by both Orthodox and Catholics.
 His feast day is 16 January according to the Slavonic version of his vita; the Greek version has 1 November.